Joannechiao18/DataRefine/README.md

 4. `Run configuration` and set the base directory to `${workspace_loc:/openrefine}`; Goals to `exec:java`.
 5. Click `Run`, and DataRefine will run at local host `http://127.0.0.1:3333/`.

-## Licensing and legal issues

-OpenRefine is open source software and is licensed under the BSD license located in the [LICENSE.txt](LICENSE.txt).
-See the folder `licenses` for information on open source libraries that OpenRefine depends on.

 ## Acknowledgement

 <details><summary> <b>Expand</b> </summary>